What is CrossFit?

-If you opt out of joining a box or just want to educate yourself before your first class, here are a few great tools to help you navigate your first encounter with CrossFit.
+If you opt out of joining a box or just want to educate yourself before your first class, here are a few great tools to help you navigate your first encounter beginner CrossFit workouts.

-CrossFit HQ YouTube Channel — Check it out for great info!
+CrossFit HQ YouTube Channel — Excellent CrossFit for beginners resource!

 Affiliate – gym officially affiliated with the CrossFit brand – CrossFit certified trainers must be on staff and dues must be paid.